BVLC/caffe/docs/installation.md

 * For the MATLAB wrapper
     * MATLAB with the `mex` compiler.

+**cuDNN Caffe**: for fastest operation Caffe is accelerated by drop-in integration of [NVIDIA cuDNN](https://developer.nvidia.com/cudnn).
+To speed up your Caffe models, install cuDNN then uncomment the `USE_CUDNN := 1` flag in `Makefile.config` when installing Caffe.
+Acceleration is automatic.

-**CPU-only Caffe**: for cold-brewed CPU-only Caffe uncomment the `CPU_ONLY := 1` in `Makefile.config` to configure and build Caffe without CUDA.
+**CPU-only Caffe**: for cold-brewed CPU-only Caffe uncomment the `CPU_ONLY := 1` flag in `Makefile.config` to configure and build Caffe without CUDA.
 This is helpful for cloud or cluster deployment.

 ### CUDA and BLAS

 Caffe requires the CUDA `nvcc` compiler to compile its GPU code and CUDA driver for GPU operation.
 To install CUDA, go to the [NVIDIA CUDA website](https://developer.nvidia.com/cuda-downloads) and follow installation instructions there.
 Install the library and the latest standalone driver separately; the driver bundled with the library is usually out-of-date. **Warning!** The 331.* CUDA driver series has a critical performance issue: do not use it.

+For best performance, Caffe can be accelerated by [NVIDIA cuDNN](https://developer.nvidia.com/cudnn).
+Register for free at the cuDNN site, install it, then continue with these installation instructions.
+To compile with cuDNN set the `USE_CUDNN := 1` flag set in your `Makefile.config`.

 Caffe requires BLAS as the backend of its matrix and vector computations.
 There are several implementations of this library.